 Standardized Admissions Exams

 You will be required to submit a personal statement or essay when applying to graduate school.
 Graduate programs want students with clear commitment to the field.
 Graduate school application essays typically ask applicants to discuss their previous experience, future professional goals, and how the program can help them in achieving those objectives.
 The personal statement gives the applicant the chance to articulate these goals and display strong writing skills.
-Remember to tailor your essay to each school and the faculty committee that reviews your application.
+Remember to tailor your essay to each school and the committee that reviews your application.

 Your essay should be thoughtful, concise, compelling, and interesting.
 Remember, admissions officers read hundreds of essays.